zowe/zowe-explorer-vscode/README.md

 ## How to Contribute

-We encourage you to contribute to Zowe Explorer.
-See the [Contributor Guidance](https://github.com/zowe/vscode-extension-for-zowe/wiki/Best-Practices:-Contributor-Guidance) to proceed.
+We encourage you to contribute to Zowe Explorer!

-You can start by checking the current [open issues](https://github.com/zowe/vscode-extension-for-zowe/issues).
+Check the current [open issues](https://github.com/zowe/vscode-extension-for-zowe/issues) to choose where you can contribute.
+You can look for the `help wanted`-labeled issues to find issues that require additional input.
+If you are new to the project, you might want to check the issues with the `good first issue` label.

-{TODO Do we want to create some sort of labels that will indicate that 'external' help is needed/wanted?
-Like "help needed" or something like that.}
+For more information on how to contribute, see [Contributor Guidance](https://github.com/zowe/vscode-extension-for-zowe/wiki/Best-Practices:-Contributor-Guidance).

 ## License